cantinilab/scPRINT/docs/index.md

   tissue of origin and ethnicity of your cells.
 - **gene network inference**: generate a gene network from any cell or cell cluster in your scRNAseq dataset
-- cross species integration: scPRINT-2 has been trained on 16 species and can be used to integrate data from different species.
+- **cross species integration**: scPRINT-2 has been trained on 16 species and can be used to integrate data from different species.

 Example of scPRINT-2 finetuning exist for: